DerekTurtleRoe/N64DB/README.md

 The first is [ROM64 by Mike Roach](https://github.com/mroach/rom64).
 This is a Nintendo 64 ROM information tool.
 This provides some of the data used in the database.

 The other tool is [romjudge by Jason Benaim](https://github.com/jkbenaim/romjudge).
 This is also a Nintendo 64 ROM information tool.
-This provides some of the data, including checking for typical PI (peripheral interface) timings, checking for a correct file size, checking the CRCs, and checking the IPL3/bootcode.
+This provides some of the data, including checking for typical PI (peripheral interface) timings, checking for a correct file size, checking the checksum, and checking the IPL/bootcode.

 The rest is manually done by me, such as gathering the information about Expansion Pak requirements, number of players, save types, developer and publisher information, and other data.